Bank of Baroda Logo

 Bank of Baroda Logo 2005

 In 2005, an unknown designer designed the logo for Bank of Baroda, which was officially unveiled on June 6th.
-Around the same time, the financial institution signed a contract with Rahul Dravid so that this athlete, known as Mr. Dependable, became a brand ambassador.
-All the changes were aimed at preparing for introducing revolutionary reforms, opening additional branches, and installing thousands of ATMs in different localities.
+Around the same time, the financial institution signed a contract with Rahul Dravid, making this athlete, known as Mr. Dependable, a brand ambassador.
+All the changes were aimed at preparing for the introduction of revolutionary reforms, opening additional branches, and installing thousands of ATMs across different localities.
 That’s why the new emblem is so positive.

-Unlike the previous version, the modern logo does not contain spikelets and gear in a circle but a triple letter “B” with rays diverging in all directions.
+Unlike the previous version, the modern logo does not feature spikelets and a gear in a circle, but rather a triple letter “B” with rays diverging in all directions.
 With the “solar” emblem, BoB wanted to show that he is as omnipresent as the sun and just as important to the planet.
-After all, this bank operates in India and other countries, of which there are more than twenty.
+After all, this bank operates in India and more than twenty other countries.
 And he positions himself as the one who gives life and maintains its existence.
-As for the three “Bs,” they are layered, and none of them have intra-letter gaps.
-The first and third “B” is orange.
+As for the three “Bs,” they are layered, and none of them has intra-letter gaps.
+The first and third “B” are orange.
 They stand for the initials of the Bank of Baroda.
 The second letter, placed between them, is formed by the negative space of white.

 Obviously, the new design is aimed at the younger generation.
-Because of the white ray-like halo, it is called Baroda Sun.
-This is a symbol of a source of light that warms with its warmth and saves us from the darkness.
-Similarly, BoB tries to help everyone in terms of financial needs.
+Because of the white, ray-like halo, it is called the Baroda Sun.
+This is a symbol of a source of light that warms us and saves us from the darkness.
+Similarly, BoB tries to help everyone with financial needs.
 At the same time, the bright orange color scheme represents energy and hope for the best.
-It is used not only for stylized “B” but also for inscriptions that are located on the right.
+It is used not only for the stylized “B” but also for inscriptions on the right.
 The top line is the brand name in Hindi; the bottom line is English.
 In the second case, the phrase is in Univers Condensed Bold font.

 Font and Colors